 Chief Operating Officer

 David began his construction career at a distributor for Armstrong World Industries products in Atlanta from 1979-1982.
 He spent the next ten years with Lawrence & Company, a drywall and acoustical ceiling subcontractor, as an Estimator and Project Manager.
 It was at Lawrence & Company where David first started working with Conlan as a subcontractor.
 Gary was so impressed with David’s work ethic that in 1992, he recruited him to start an interiors group within Conlan, an opportunity that David gladly accepted.
-Since, he has helped grow the business to nearly a billion dollars in annual revenue.
+Since, he has helped grow the business to over a billion dollars in annual revenue.

 While David still leads the interiors group, he also works closely with Gary and Kevin to manage the overall operations of the company, with a focus on job site safety, insurance, human resources and IT.